lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 só precisamos nos preocupar com os parâmetros e a função de propagação direta.

-To begin, we revisit the code
-that we used to implement MLPs (:numref:`sec_mlp_concise`).
-The following code generates a network with one fully-connected hidden layer with 256 units and ReLU activation, followed by a fully-connected output layer with 10 units (no activation function).

 Para começar, revisitamos o código que usamos para implementar MLPs (:numref:`sec_mlp_concise`).